Hyatt workers face ergonomic risks, U.S. agency says

 In response to injury complaints filed by union-represented workers, OSHA inspected Hyatt hotels in Illinois and Texas.
 The federal agency wrote that it found risk factors involved in housekeeping work such as repeated heavy lifting and carrying, bending, twisting and forceful gripping.

-Chicago-based Hyatt (H.N), which is controlled by the billionaire Pritzker family, said in a statement it agreed there was no basis to issue ergonomic risk citations for housekeeping staff.
+Chicago-based Hyatt, which is controlled by the billionaire Pritzker family, said in a statement it agreed there was no basis to issue ergonomic risk citations for housekeeping staff.

 "The health and well-being of our association remain one of our top priorities and, as we always have, we will continue to work with our associates to ensure that we provide a safe, healthy workplace," Hyatt's statement said.